Lockheed Martin Rotary and Mission Systems

-Lockheed Martin Rotary and Mission Systems (LM RMS), is a Lockheed Martin business segment, headquartered in Washington, DC.
-Until October 2008 RMS was headquartered in Moorestown Township, New Jersey, a suburb of Philadelphia; Moorestown remains one of the largest sites in the business unit and is where many of the unit's top executives have their offices.
+Lockheed Martin Rotary and Mission Systems (LM RMS) is a Lockheed Martin business segment headquartered in Washington, D.C.
+Until October 2008, RMS was headquartered in Moorestown Township, New Jersey, a suburb of Philadelphia; Moorestown remains one of the largest sites in the business unit and is where many of the unit's top executives have their offices.

 As of 2013, RMS is one of Lockheed Martin's five operating units; prior to that it was a part of the now-defunct Electronic Systems sector.
 RMS was formerly known as Mission Systems and Sensors (LM MS2), and then as Mission Systems & Training (LM MST).
 MST was composed of several other Lockheed Martin business areas and operating groups, including Maritime Systems and Sensors (MS2) / Naval Electronics and Surveillance Systems (NESS) and Lockheed Martin Systems Integration.
 Stephanie Hill is the current executive vice president of RMS.

 In 2015, Lockheed Martin acquired Sikorsky Aircraft Corporation.
 SAC became a line of business within RMS.